Concordia Library

 • Online

 This is an introductory workshop for students in all disciplines who wish to better understand and include Indigenous perspectives in their research.
-The workshop will briefly situate the university library within settler colonialism in Canada, provide context to current research on indigenous topics and include discussions around the limits of terminology and subject classification.
+The workshop will briefly situate the university library within settler colonialism in Canada, provide context to current research on indigenous topics, and include discussions around the limits of terminology and subject classification.
 The instructors will guide students to recommended resources for Indigenous topics and provide an overview of research ethics guidelines.

 • 29 September